 - glyburide (Diabeta, Glynase)

 - birth control pills such as ethinyl estradiol/norethindrone (Junel)

 This list does not contain all types of drugs that may interact with Mounjaro.
 Your doctor or pharmacist can tell you more about these interactions and any others that can occur with Mounjaro.

 Mounjaro has a

-If you or a family member has a history of MTC or if you’ve had multiple endocrine neoplasia syndrome type 2 (MEN 2), tell your doctor before using Mounjaro.
-Due to the associated risks, your doctor will likely recommend a different treatment option for you.
+If you or a family member has a history of MTC or if you have multiple endocrine neoplasia syndrome type 2 (MEN 2), tell your doctor before using Mounjaro.
+Due to the associated risks, they’ll likely recommend a different treatment option for you.

 During your Mounjaro treatment, you should watch for symptoms of thyroid cancer.
 These symptoms may include: